 Eleventh Circuit Interprets Section 1328(a)’s “Provided for”

-A mortgage paid outside the plan is not “provided for by the plan” for purposes of discharge of the debtor’s personal liability under section 1328(a).
+A mortgage paid outside the plan is not “provided for by the plan” for purposes of discharge of the debtor’s liability under section 1328(a).
 Dukes v.
 Suncoast Credit Union, No. 16-16513 (11th Cir.
 Dec.
 6, 2018).

 When she filed her bankruptcy petition, Chapter 13 debtor, Mildred Dukes, was current on two mortgages held by Suncoast Credit Union.
 Though she listed both mortgages in her schedules, the credit union filed a proof of claim only for the second mortgage.
 Her confirmed plan stated that the mortgages would be paid outside the plan.
-Ms. Dukes successfully completed her plan payments and was granted discharge of all debts provided for by the plan.
-During the course of the plan, however, Ms. Dukes defaulted on both mortgages.
-The credit union foreclosed on the property under the second mortgage, and sought deficiency judgment against Ms. Dukes under the first mortgage.
-It moved to reopen her bankruptcy to obtain an order that her personal liability on the first mortgage was not discharged.
+Ms. Dukes completed her plan payments and was granted discharge of all debts provided for by the plan.
+During the plan, however, Ms. Dukes defaulted on both mortgages.
+The credit union foreclosed on the property under the second mortgage and sought deficiency judgment against Ms. Dukes under the first mortgage.
+It moved to reopen her bankruptcy to obtain an order that her liability on the first mortgage was not discharged.
 The bankruptcy court found in favor of the credit union, and the district court affirmed.
 [Read more…] about Eleventh Circuit Interprets Section 1328(a)’s “Provided for”

 Omissions on Written Applications Satisfies Writing Requirement for Non-Dischargeability